subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Figure: Three Possible Realizations of the Geometric Wiener Process

-As shown in the prior section, this stochastic differential equation can be solved  using the Ito Formula to obtain
+As shown in the prior section, this Stochastic Differential Equation can be solved  using the Ito Formula to obtain

 $$ S(t) = S(0)\exp^{(\mu-{\sigma^2\over 2})t+\sigma W(t)}  $$

 This is known as the Geometric Wiener Process, and is the most common stock market model used today.
-Since all changes are in terms of percentage increments or decrements, this means that the value of $S(t)$ can never dip below zero, unlike the Wiener Process with drift.
+Since all changes are in terms of percentage increments or decrements, this means that the value of $S(t)$ can never dip below zero, unlike the plain Wiener Process with drift.
 If there was no random component, $S(t)$ will evolve as

 $$ S(t) = S(0)\exp^{\mu t} $$

 This equation says that when the volatility is zero, the stock price grows at a continuously compounded rate of $\mu$ per unit time.
 The Geometric Wiener Process can be regarded as a random variation around this exponential curve.
-The above figure three possible sample paths of the Geometric Weiner Process, along with the deterministic curve.
+The above figure shows three possible sample paths of the Geometric Wiener Process, along with the deterministic curve.

 Note that the Geometric Wiener Process does not have the Independent Stationary Increment property, since the increment $S_{t+h} - S_t$ is dependent on the starting value $S_t$.
 It is still a Markov process though and its logarithm can be written as